A Beginner’s Guide to Geo-fencing for Mobile Applications

-Geo-fence is a specific software program which uses global positioning system ( GPS) to define the virtual boundary on a map based upon real world location.
-By using the geo-fencing technology based app or program we can trigger or setup specific notification alarm when device enters or exits the virtual boundary defined the app/program admin.
+Geo-fence is a specific software program that uses a global positioning system ( GPS) to define the virtual boundary on a map based upon real-world location.
+By using the geo-fencing technology-based app or program we can trigger or setup a specific notification alarm when the device enters or exits the virtual boundary defined the app/program admin.

 There are majorly two prime ways through which the geo-fence based application define virtual boundaries.